benetech/VideoDeduplication/README.md

     2. generate_matches.py : Signature to Matches (saved as CSV)
     3. network_vis.py : Saves a visualiation of the generated videos and their matches as a Network system

+Important notebooks include:

+    1. Visualization and Annotation Tool.ipynb: Allows the output of the generate_matches script to be reviewed and annotated.
+    2. Template Matching Demo.ipynb: Allows the output of the extract_features script to be queried against known videos / images [as defined in custom templates built by the user]

 These scripts use the 'config.yaml' file to define where to collect data from, hyperparameters (...)

 **video_source_folder**: Directory where the source video files are located